jeancode/Ovni_NuvotonN9h30/README.md

 ![NK-N9H30](https://github.com/jeancode/Ovni_NuvotonN9h30/blob/main/RtOvAr2.png "NK-N9H30")

+### Presentation

+This project focuses on a protocol for lot control of different LOT devices across the network, using NuvotonHMI N9H30 and lvgl, a small graphical interface was developed that supports sliding windows and multitasking, although it lacks details it is functional

 # NK-N9H30 OVNI OS JEAN IMPERIAL

 You must click on the following image to see the video of the internet protocol functionalities